SuperOfficeDocs/superoffice-docs/user-guide/en/user/Chat/chat-admin/chat-add-javascript.md

 4. Select and copy the script.
 5. Add the script to the relevant pages on your website.

+> [!NOTE]
-**Note**: The *DEFER* parameter ensures that this script does not block page loading.
+> The *DEFER* parameter ensures that this script does not block page loading.
 The script will run after the page has finished loading.